Mercury (pronounced mur-kyuh-ree)

 with Ford offering two and one probably didn’t need a MBA to conclude only one

-approach was likely correct.
+approach was at least tending towards being correct.
 As things

 turned out, GM’s approach was never given the chance fully to explore the